Table of Contents

 Pros and Cons of Trade Credit for Sellers

-Pros of using trade credit for sellers include:
+Some positive aspects of using trade credit for sellers include:

 • Beat out competitors: Companies offering trade credit may be able to gain an advantage over industry peers that don’t offer trade credit.
 Because it can be difficult for some small businesses to get a bank loan, they may seek out suppliers offering trade credit.

-• Develop a strong relationship with clients: Offering trade credit increases customer satisfaction, which can lead to customer loyalty and repeat business.
+• Develop a strong relationship with clients: Offering trade credit often increases customer satisfaction, which can lead to customer loyalty and repeat business.

 • Increase sales: Trade credits are still sales even if payment is delayed.
 Trade credit can also encourage customers to purchase in higher volumes, since there is no cost to the financing.
 Therefore, a trade credit can provide the opportunity for growth and expansion.

-Cons of trade credit for sellers include:
+Negatives of trade credit for sellers include:

 • Delayed revenue: If your business has plenty of cash, this may not be an issue.
 However, if budgets are tight, delayed revenue could make it difficult to cover your operating costs.